 SCNA-SEA -- Sudden Cosmic Noise Absorption (SCNA) at 18-25 MHz are sudden decreases in the field strength of the recorded cosmic noise signal, followed by gradual recovery.
-Sudden Enhancement of Atmospherics (SEA) are sudden increases in the field strength of low-frequency recordings near 27 kHz.
+A Sudden Enhancement of Atmospherics (SEA) is a sudden increase in the field-strength of low frequency recordings near 27 kHz.

 Similar rules as for SWF may be used to report SCNA and SEA.
-Importance guidelines are: 1 = small intensity change usually of relatively short duration, 2 = moderate intensity change and relatively long duration.
-SCNA importance can be the % absorption ("(In-If)/In) x 100" where "In" is the noise diode current required to give a recorder reflection equal to that which would occur in the absence of a flare, and "If" is the noise diode current required to give a deflection equal to the level at the time of maximum absorption.
+Importance guidelines are; 1 = small intensity change usually of relatively short duration, 2 = moderate intensity change and relatively long duration, 3 = great intensity change and relatively long duration.
+SCNA importance can be the percent (%) absorption according to, where "In" is the noise diode current required to give a recorder reflection equal to that which would occur in the absence of a flare, and "If" is the noise diode current required to give a deflection equal to the level at the time of maximum absorption.

-SPA and SES -- Sudden Phase Anomalies (SPA) are observed as a phase shift of the downcoming skywave on VLF recordings or on pulse measurements on LF recordings.
+SPA and SES -- Sudden phase anomalies (SPA) are observed as a phase shift of the down-coming skywave on VLF recordings or on pulse measurements on LF recordings.
 An estimate of the intensity can be obtained in terms of the degree of phase shift [See Chilton, C.J., et al., J. Geophys.
 Res., 68, 5421-5435, 1963].
 The length of path and amount of sunlight on the path must, of course, be considered.
-Sudden Enhancements of Signal Strength (SES) are observed on field strength recordings of extremely stable VLF transmissions (5 to 50 kHz).
+Sudden enhancements of signal strength (SES) are observed on field strength recordings of extremely stable VLF transmissions (5 to 50 kHz).
 They are similar to SEA except that the receivers are narrow band and pick up manmade VLF transmissions.

 The definiteness system is identical to that for SWF.
 The importance scale is similar, but not identical.
-The importance scale is: